joebrew/hotspots/README.md

 - We missed so many episodes in the < 28 days period
   - Mira (already passed CCI) protocols: look at risk factors of having multiple cases within 60 days

-- To do: Bea needs to send mira (multiple infection risk analysis) protocl to joe
+- To do:
+- Finish OPD cleaning
+- Create BaseTMR dataset
+- Replicate Ilha Josina files to get incidence

 ## Outcomes
 -Incidence